ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/advanced-next-steps.md

 If you'd like to continue working on your workshop project, we recommend adding String Descriptors support to the USB firmware.

 - First, you'll want to read through section 9.6.7 of the USB spec, which covers string descriptors.
 - Next, we suggest you change your *configuration* descriptor to use string descriptors.
 You'll want to change the `iConfiguration` field to a non-zero value.
+Note that this change will likely break enumeration.
 - Now, re-run the program to see what new control requests you get from the host.
 - You'll need to update the `usb` parser to handle the new requests.
 - Then you can extend the logic of `ep0setup` to handle these new requests.